Brief data for post-9D- tension post

 We will find the nominal load due to yielding which equals the product of gross area by the yield stress, We have ASTM-A 592, grade 50 for which the yield stress is 50ksi, while the ultimate stress is 65ksi.

-The minimum LRFD value is 179 kips, that is the service load capacity.
+The minimum LRFD value is 179 kips, the service load capacity.

 We shall equate to the ultimate load; because the live load equals three times the dead load, we can calculate that the dead load is 29.80 kips and the live load is 89.40 kips.